Manos: The Hands of Fate: Plot

-The other wives argue with each other about whether Debbie should become a wife or be sacrificed as well.
+The wives argue with each other about whether Debbie should become one of them or also be sacrificed.
 This turns into a catfight, where the wives tumble around in the dirt.
-The Master returns and breaks up the fight, and he decides to sacrifice Torgo and his first wife instead.
-Meanwhile, Michael wakes up and unties himself, going back to the house to collect Margaret and Debbie.
-The family leaves the house and runs off into the desert to escape.
+The Master returns, breaks up the fight and decides to sacrifice Torgo and his first wife instead.
+Meanwhile, Michael wakes up, unties himself and returns to the house to collect Margaret and Debbie.
+The family runs off into the desert to escape.
 The Master summons Torgo and hypnotizes him, ordering the wives to kill him.
-Two of the wives attack Torgo, and he falls to the ground, apparently dead.
-However, he regains consciousness and stands up.
+Two of the wives attack Torgo with their hands, causing him to fall to the ground, seemingly dead.
+However, he later regains consciousness and stands up.

 The Master severs and burns Torgo's left hand.
 Torgo runs off into the darkness with his stump of a wrist in flames, and the Master sacrifices his first wife.

-As Michael, Margaret and Debbie run through the desert, Margaret falls and says she can't go any farther.
-A rattlesnake appears in front of them and Michael shoots it, the noise attracting the attention of the deputies, who assume the noises came from Mexico and leave it at that.
+As Michael, Margaret and Debbie run through the desert, Margaret falls and says she cannot go any farther.
+A rattlesnake appears and Michael shoots it, the noise attracting the attention of the deputies, who assume the noises came from Mexico due to the large desert echoes and leave it at that.
 Margaret convinces Michael to return to the house, as the cult would never think to look for them there.
 They go back and find the Master and his dog waiting for them.
-The Master steps slowly towards them, and Michael fires his gun, to no effect.
+The Master steps towards them, and Michael fires his gun in shock, to no effect.

-The film then cuts to another pair of travelers, two women starting their vacation and driving through a rainstorm, searching for shelter.
-When they find the Master's house, the entranced Michael greets them, telling them "I take care of the place while The Master is away."
+Some time later, two women starting their vacation drive through a rainstorm, searching for shelter.
+When they find the Master's house, the entranced Michael greets them, saying "I am Michael, I take care of the place while The Master is away."
 Margaret and Debbie have become wives of the Master, and all are asleep.